Deep Learning-Based Site-Specific Channel Modeling and Inference: Data Pre-Processing

-Once the delay positions of all multipath taps are determined, a local delay window is defined for each tap, starting from the current tap and terminating at the arrival time of the subsequent tap. the tap power is computed by integrating the energy over this interval.
+Once the delay positions of all multipath taps are iteratively extracted, they are sorted in ascending order of their delays.
+A local delay window is then defined for each tap, starting from its current delay position and terminating just before the arrival time of the subsequent tap.
+The tap power is computed by integrating the signal energy over this interval.
 After calculating the power $\mathcal{P_0}$ and the delay of the first tap, a normalization process is applied to all taps to obtain the normalized delay array $\tau$ and the power array $p$.
 Furthermore, the absolute maximum power of the first tap on the APDP is treated as the pure LOS path power $p_{LOS}$.
 The NLOS power $p_{NLOS}$, contributed by micro-scatterers arriving closely behind the main path, is then obtained by subtracting $p_{LOS}$ from the total integrated power of the first tap's local window.
 Finally, the Rician K-factor $K$ for the snapshot is calculated as $K = p_{LOS} - p_{NLOS}$.